 Note: Books borrowed from the Walsh, Quinn or Fordham Westchester libraries can be returned to either of the library addresses listed above.

-If I mail or ship books back to you, can the Library receive them?
-And, when will my account be cleared then?
+If I mail or ship books back to you after the semester ends, can the Library receive them?
+And, when will my account be cleared?

-The University Post Offices continue to operate to receive mail and shipments during the campus closures.
-If you mail or ship books back, they will be received at the University Post Office and eventually delivered to the Libraries.
-Your account will be cleared as soon as Library staff can process the returned materials.
-You can check your library account from this My Account link or email email@example.com to check if your account has been cleared.
+The University Post Offices continue to operate to receive mail and shipments following Thanksgiving Break and through the Winter Recess.
+If you mail or ship books to us, they will be received at the University Post Office and eventually delivered to the Libraries when we reopen in January.
+All received items will be quarantined prior to processing by Library staff, and your account will be cleared once the items have been handled by Library staff.
+You can check your library account from this My Account link or email firstname.lastname@example.org to check if your account has been cleared.

-I had a book that was due before students were asked to move off-campus, and now it is overdue.
+I had a book that was due before the Thanksgiving Break, and now it is overdue.
 Will I be charged fines?

 You have a book in the collection that I need for my research.
 How can I access it?

-Since the Libraries are closed to staff and students alike, the physical collections are not accessible at this time.
-Please check the Fordham Library Catalog to see if we own the item in a digital format instead.
+Please check the Fordham Library Catalog to see if we own the item in a digital format first.
 If we do not, you can request that the Library order an ebook version, if available.
-As well, our colleagues in the Interlibrary Loan Department may be able to fulfill your request for a portion (i.e., chapter) from the material.
+If we do not have the e-book, you can place a hold on the physical book to be picked up at your campus library -- the Libraries expect to be open and accessible to users through December 18.
+If you cannot come to the Libraries, you may request a portion (i.e., chapter) from the material by using our Document Delivery service.
+Note: If the Fordham Libraries do not have an available copy of the book you are seeking, our colleagues in the Interlibrary Loan Department may be able to fulfill your request for a portion (i.e., chapter) from the material.

 How else can I find research materials if I cannot use the books in the Library?